Like Sisyphus’s incessant attempts to roll a rock to the top of a mountain, any search for "the best CMS" is doomed.

 WordPress is designed to be easy enough for beginners without coding knowledge.
 Its dashboard is intuitive so that every user can tweak the appearance of their site, install a plugin, change its permalink settings, add blog posts, and more.

 Outdated or incompatible plugins can also make sites built on open-source CMS systems more vulnerable to attacks.
-According to data from Wordfence, plugin vulnerabilities represented 55.9% of the known entry points for hackers.
+In fact, plugin vulnerabilities represent over half of the known entry points for hackers.

-That is why it is critical that site owners regularly update their software and plugins.
+That is why site owners must regularly update their software and plugins.
 Thankfully, WordPress has a built-in update system that lets you make these updates with a click of a button.

 However, some updates may not be compatible with all the extensions on your site.
 That is why software and plugin updates can require considerable administrative effort, especially on larger web projects.

 If your security is your top priority, then you may want to check out some WordPress alternatives, like Drupal.

 As open-source software, WordPress is free to download.
 You do have to pay for a domain name, hosting, and any premium plugins or themes you want to install, however.

 While that means the costs of building and managing WordPress sites can range dramatically, the average costs are relatively moderate.
 According to Website Builder Expert, building a WordPress site will cost you a one-time fee of $200, and managing it will cost between $11 and $40 per month.